rdkcentral/Lightning-SDK/docs/plugins/router/configuration.md

 ### Boot

-Sometimes you might want execute some functionality _before_ the Router loads the first Page, for example to obtain API tokens.
+Boot provides the ability to execute functionality before the Router loads the first page.
+For example to obtain API tokens.

 If your App requires this, you can specify a _function_  in the `boot` key of the configuration object.